Environments

 Pause an Environment

-Pause an Environment to scale down Kubernetes Deployment down to 0 replicas.
+Pause an Environment to scale the Kubernetes Deployments of all Workloads down to 0 replicas.

-- From the Application overview, select the name of the Application you’d like an environment to pause for.
+- From the Applications overview , select the name of the Application and the Environment that you’d like to pause.

-. - Choose Pause environment and then chose Pause environment.
+- Select Pause environment and then click Pause environment to confirm.

 There is no specific command to pause an Environment in the CLI, but the api